 by Dr. C.H.
 Weaver M.D.
 Medical Editor updated 4/2019

 The NCCN added a new precision cancer medicine treatment regimen to their treatment guidelines for BRAFV600E + metastatic colon cancer.
-The new treatment combines 3 drugs; the BRAF and MEK inhibitors Bravtovi™(encorafenib), and Mektovi®(binimetinib) and cetuximab for the treatment of patients with BRAFV600E-mutant metastatic colorectal cancer (mCRC).
-(1) Study results were updated in the J Clin Oncol.
+The new treatment combines 3 drugs; the BRAF and MEK inhibitors Bravtovi™(encorafenib), and Mektovi® (binimetinib) and cetuximab for the treatment of patients with BRAFV600E-mutant metastatic colorectal cancer (mCRC).
+(1) Study results were updated at ESMO and in the J Clin Oncol.
 March, 2019.
-(2)
+(2,3)

 About Colorectal Cancer

 In the U.S. an estimated 140,250 patients will be diagnosed with cancer of the colon or rectum in 2018, and approximately 50,000 are estimated to die of their disease.
 BRAF mutations are estimated to occur in 10% to 15% of patients with colorectal cancer and represent a poor prognosis for these patients.
-The risk of mortality in CRC patients with the BRAFV600E mutation is more than two times higher than for those with wild-type BRAF.(3,4,5)
+The risk of mortality in CRC patients with the BRAF V600E mutation is more than two times higher than for those with wild-type BRAF.(4,5,6)

 About Bravtovi™ + MEKTOVI

 Bravtovi™ is an oral small molecule BRAF kinase inhibitor and Mektovi® (binimetinib) is an oral small molecule MEK inhibitor which target key enzymes in the MAPK signaling pathway.
 Inappropriate activation of proteins in this pathway has been shown to occur in many cancers including melanoma, colorectal cancer, non-small cell lung cancer, thyroid and others.
-In the U.S., Bravtovi™ + Mektovi® are approved for the treatment of unresectable or metastatic melanoma with a BRAFV600E or BRAFV600K mutation, as detected by an FDA-approved test.(6,7)
+In the U.S., Bravtovi™ + Mektovi® are approved for the treatment of unresectable or metastatic melanoma with a BRAF V600E or BRAF V600K mutation, as detected by an FDA-approved test.(7,8)

 About BEACON CRC Clinical Trial

-The BEACON CRC is a clinical trial evaluating treatment with Bravtovi™+ Mektovi® and cetuximab in patients with BRAFV600E-mutant mCRC whose disease has progressed after one or two prior regimens.
-The BEACON CRC trial directly compares Bravtovi™ in combination with cetuximab with or without MEKTOVI compared to cetuximab and irinotecan-based therapy.
-The trial is being conducted at over 200 investigational sites in North America, South America, Europe and the Asia Pacific region.
+The BEACON clinical trial evaluated treatment with Bravtovi™+ Mektovi® and cetuximab in patients with BRAFV600E-mutant mCRC whose disease has progressed after one or two prior regimens.
+The BEACON trial directly compared Bravtovi™ in combination with cetuximab with or without Mektovi to cetuximab and irinotecan-based therapy.
+The trial was being conducted at over 200 investigational sites in North America, South America, Europe and the Asia Pacific region.

 Data leading to the FDA approval was presented at the ESMO 20th World Congress on Gastrointestinal Cancer.
-The results of ongoing randomized Phase 3 BEACON clinical demonstrated that:
+The results of the ongoing BEACON clinical trial demonstrated that:

-- The 3 drug combination was generally well-tolerated with no unexpected side effects.
+- The 3 drug combination of Bravtovi, Mektovi. and cetuximab was generally well-tolerated with no unexpected side effects.

-- Overall response rate was 48% and among the 17 patients who received only one prior line of therapy.
+- Overall response rate was 48%among the 17 patients who received only one prior line of therapy.